wemake-services/wemake-python-styleguide/README.md

 1. Ensures consistency - no matter who works on it, the end product will always be the same dependable code
 2. Helps avoid potential bugs - strict rules make sure that you don't make common mistakes
 3. Efficient code reviews - each piece of code has a similar familiar style and syntax.
 If it passes all the checks, there's little left to review!
-4. Less code revisions - strict linting ensures that you don't have to re-write the codebase again and again
+4. Fewer code revisions - strict linting ensures that you don't have to re-write the codebase again and again
 5. Reduce code redundancy - Sometimes we write complex code as we are thinking in a certain way about a problem.
 The linter offers suggestions that can help simplify the code and eliminate redundant statements